OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Lecture_and_roll_call_management.md

-# Lecture and roll call management
+# Module Lecture and Roll Call Management

 Before the lectures and absence management can be used it need to be activated in the administration.